randy3k/AlignTab/README.md

 Predefined patterns
 ------------
-To make it easier to remember complex patterns, you can save named patterns in a dictionary in the settings file.
-Use the name as key and the alignment expression as value.
+To make it easier to remember complex patterns, you can save them in a dictionary in the settings file.
+Use the name as key and the regex as value.
 These patterns are included in the default file:

 ```